WhatTheDickens/engl340-s24/index.md

 ## Do you have a disability?

 SUNY Geneseo will make reasonable accommodations for persons with documented physical, emotional or learning disabilities.
 Accommodations will be made for medical conditions related to pregnancy or parenting.
-Requests for accommodations including letters or review of existing accommodations should be directed to the [Office of Disability Services](http://www.geneseo.edu/dean_office/disability_services) in Erwin 22 (Ms. Heather Packer, disabilityservices-at-geneseo.edu or 585-245-5112).
+Requests for accommodations including letters or review of existing accommodations should be directed to the [Office of Accessibility Services](https://www.geneseo.edu/accessibility-office) in Erwin 22.
 If you have an accommodation letter, let me know as soon as possible in the semester so we can discuss specific arrangements.

 ## Take care of yourself

 It’s hard work being a student!
 You can improve your chances of success by eating well, getting enough sleep, and making wise choices. **If you need help, ask for it.** [Student Health and Counseling](https://www.geneseo.edu/health) can help you if you’re sick or need psychological or emotional support.
-A variety of [Campus Learning Centers](https://www.geneseo.edu/library/center-academic-excellence), including the [Writing Learning Center](https://www.geneseo.edu/english/writing_center), offer academic support services. **And then there’s me.** [Schedule an appointment](http://schacht.youcanbook.me) to see me in my office or meet online for help with assignments, to tell me if you’re facing basic obstacles to success such as food insecurity, or to continue the conversation about readings and topics in the course.
+A variety of [Campus Learning Centers](https://www.geneseo.edu/library/center-academic-excellence), including the [Writing Learning Center](https://www.geneseo.edu/english/leadership-and-hands-learning#writing-learning-center), offer academic support services. **And then there’s me.** [Schedule an appointment](https://schacht.youcanbook.me) to see me in my office or meet online for help with assignments, to tell me if you’re facing basic obstacles to success such as food insecurity, or to continue the conversation about readings and topics in the course.
 If reading or discussing certain kinds of content in this course might prove traumatic for you, let me know and we’ll work together to figure out a reasonable solution.
 You should be prepared for the fact that some works on the syllabus contain depictions of or allusions to violence and sexuality.

 ## Think about others